Code-Institute-Submissions/EternalCityCrawls/README.md

 ### Typography
 I have used some [Google Fonts](https://fonts.google.com/) all over the Website:
-* I have selected for all titles [Amita](https://fonts.google.com/specimen/Amita), because it seems appropriate for the Fantastic settings many Boardgames have.
+* I have selected for all titles [Oswald](https://fonts.google.com/specimen/Oswald), because it gives a feeling of ancient roman writing.
-* I have used also [Satisfy](https://fonts.google.com/specimen/Satisfy) for Brand logo.
+* I have used also [Sansita One](https://fonts.google.com/specimen/Sansita) for Bigger titles, to give an affect of contrast.
 * Beside those, all others font are the build-in Bootstrap ones.

 ## Wireframes